 The Role of Genetic Testing

 With advancements in genetic testing, it is now possible to identify individuals at higher risk for bone diseases based on their genetic makeup.
 Tests can detect specific gene mutations associated with low bone density and increased fracture risk.
-Personalized treatment plans can then be developed, incorporating targeted dietary, lifestyle, and pharmacological interventions.
+Personalized treatment plans can be developed, incorporating targeted dietary, lifestyle, and pharmacological interventions.

 Learn more about genetic testing for bone health